gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 ## Answer Duration

-Prior to a quizzer's answer being correct or incorrect, quizzers may have up to 30 seconds to provide their answer.
+Prior to a quizzer's answer being correct or incorrect, a quizzer has 30 seconds to provide their answer.

 ### Logic